-With a personal familiarity of what it’s really like to be a Marianopolis student and with a love of computer programming, she founded a club that managed a website on which she and her fellow students shared study tips and class notes and helped each other out with their classes.
+Like many others at the College, Stephanie Wang wanted to put to rest the rumour that Marianopolis students compete with each other.
+Knowing what it’s really like to be a Marianopolis student and with a love of computer programming, she created a website on which she and her fellow students shared study tips and class notes and helped each other out with their classes.

-- “I hope everyone knows that I have never once done a calculus or chemistry assignment alone.
-Your friends will always support and want the best for you.” – Elia Nissan, Pure and Applied Science
+“I never had to do a calculus or chemistry assignment alone.
+Your friends and classmates will always support you and want the best for you.”Elia Nissan ’20, Pure and Applied Science

-“I’m so proud of being part of the Marianopolis family now.
-Because we are such a small school, most people know each other either through classes or clubs.
-I always see students helping and supporting one another.” – Zhi Ying Ge, Social Science – Honours Commerce
+“I’m so proud of to have been part of the Marianopolis family.
+Because it’s a small school, most people know each other either through classes or clubs.
+I always see students helping and supporting one another.”Zhi Ying Ge ’20, Social Science – Honours Commerce

-- “The ‘competitiveness’ is not what people make it out to be.
+“The myth of competitiveness is not what people make it out to be.
 Being at Marianopolis means surrounding yourself with people who want to succeed with you, not against you.
 Being a Marianopolis student means working hard, persevering and engaging.
-The environment at the school doesn’t work against you, but rather works with you and pushes you to be the best ‘you’ you can be!” – Rome Gildone, Social Science – Law, Society and Justice
+The environment at the school doesn’t work against you, but rather works with you and pushes you to be the best you can be!”Rome Gildone ’19, Social Science – Law, Society and Justice